dichaelen/ContainersOnAzure_IntroLab/README.md

 ```
 az account set --subscription "<your requried subscription guid>"
 ```
-## 0. Provisioning an Ubuntu VM
+## 0. Provisioning an Ubuntu VM (optional)
-This is an optional step and only recommended if you are not running Windows 10):
+This is an optional step and only recommended if you are _not_ running Windows 10:

 * Go to https://portal.azure.com
 * All Services
-* Ubuntu Server
+* Find `Ubuntu Server 16.04 LTS`
   * Provide a username and password (you will need this later when connecting using SSH)
   * Location: West Europe
      * Subscription: Type in a unqiue name
+  * VM type: B2s
   * No need for optional settings
 * Wait for the server to be created - you can get started on the next steps in the lab and return. here after 5-10 mins...
 An altert will also pop-up in the portal when deployment is completed.
 * Login to the Ubunto server using your SSH tool